ThaisCooke/DannysDiner/README.md

 QUESTION 7:
-Which item was purchased just before the customer became a member
+Which item was purchased just before the customer became a member?

+	Answer:

 	customer_id	product_name
 		A	sushi
 		B	curry